 To check your students’ understanding, you can ask them to teach their fellows.
 This way, you will get to know if they have understood the concept clearly.
 In the whole brain teaching strategy, you can encourage collaborative learning through verbal prompts.
 For example, you can ask your students to teach their bench mates and give an outline for the same.
 Students need to follow the guidelines when transferring their knowledge and understanding to other students.

 You can make whole brain teaching successful only when your students are actively participating in the activities mentioned above.
-To engage students, you can include them in the planning process.
+To engage students, you can include them in the planning process and interact with them.
+Teachmint helps in such activities by using a smart school LMS.
 Moreover, you can tie awards and recognition to motivate students and maintain their interest in studies.
 I hope this teaching strategy shows a positive impact and helps you connect better with your students.

 Suggested Read: Importance of Brainstorming in the Classroom